 The Internet is a great source for finding old friends, reading breaking news, and shopping from home.
-Unfortunately, controlling the information that is on the Internet is nearly impossible.
-Many companies compile personal information about citizens and display the information in an Internet database.
-These companies make money by data-mining; that is, gathering, compiling, and reselling personal information about an individual based on public records that are readily available from various government and commercial agencies.
+Unfortunately, protecting your personal information on the Internet is nearly impossible.
+Many companies engage in “data mining” and compile and sell publicly available personal and financial information to third parties.
 There are dozens, possibly hundreds, of database compilers and brokers.
 For example, doing an Internet search of the name “John Doe” will return a database that, for a small fee, will report John Doe’s finances, family information, marital status and other personal data.
-Many people feel that this is an invasion of privacy.

 How Information is Gathered

-Databases.
-Internet databases, sometimes known as “People Search Databases,” collect information on an individual from different public and commercial data sources without their knowledge and permission.
-Typically, an individual will conduct an Internet search and find that most of the individual’s personal records are published on the Internet and available for others to search.
-Information about an individual may include salary, address, phone number, employer, and other identifying information.
+Internet databases, sometimes known as “People Search Databases,” collect information on individuals from different public and commercial data sources without their knowledge and permission.
+You may be surprised to conduct an internet search and find that your personal records are published on the Internet and are available for others to search, including your salary, address, phone number, employer, and other identifying information.
 Obtaining and revealing this information on the Internet is relatively easy and lucrative for database operators.
 Unfortunately, removing personal information from these databases can be very difficult.

 Restricting Personal Information on the Internet